rust-project-primer/book/src/preface.md

 # Preface

 I have always been a bit of a programming language nerd.
-Growing up, I realized that we live in some of the most exciting time to be alive, the digital revolution is in full force.
+Growing up, I realized that we live in some of the most exciting times to be alive, the digital revolution is in full force.
 In the span of a century, we have fundamentally changed the way we operate and communicate, by bringing computers into our daily lives.